 Bake in the preheated oven at 350F (180C) for 5-8 minutes.
 Checking the coconut frequently to prevent it from getting too brown.

 Shredded coconut tends to brown around the rim of the baking sheet, be sure to toss the coconut to ensure even browning.

 Once it's golden brown, remove it from the oven and let it cool.
 Toasted coconut can be prepared ahead of time.
 Store it in an airtight container.

 Trim the tops of the cakes, and fill the cake with raspberry jam (if using) and cream cheese filling.

 Crumb-coat the cake and chill for 1-2 hours.
 Then frost the cake with the remaining cream cheese frosting and decorate the sides and the top with toasted, cooled coconut flakes.

 - CAN I USE ALL-PURPOSE FLOUR? – Yes, you can use all-purpose flour; however, a cake made with the cake flour has a tenderer crumb.

 - WHAT IS LORANN FLAVORING? – Lorann flavorings are super-strength flavorings.
 They work great with candies, cookies, frosting, and more.

 - CAN I FREEZE COCONUT CAKE? – Yes, you can freeze coconut cake.
-Wrap it well in food wrap and store it in a freeze-safe container or Ziploc bag.
+Wrap it well in a food wrap and store it in a freeze-safe container or Ziploc bag.
 Freeze for up to 3 months.
 Let defrost before filling.

 This recipe was originally published on March 30th, 2013.
 On April 12, 2021 I updated this recipe post with new step-by-step photos, written instructions and a video.